Transcranial magnetic stimulation NHS

 What is TMS?

 Transcranial magnetic stimulation (TMS) is a revolutionary treatment for depression that is non-invasive, safe and painless.
 “TMS works by sending magnetic pulses to specific areas of the brain that are associated with symptoms of depression.
-The magnetic pulses travelling through the brain causes increased electrical activation of neurones in those areas.”
+The magnetic pulses travelling through the brain causes the increased electrical activity of neurons in those areas”.
 This type of stimulation creates stronger neuro-pathways to be developed as well as the creation of new ones.

 “TMS treatment has been in use in the UK since 2015 since the National Institute for Clinical Excellence (NICE) recommended the treatment for its safety and effectiveness.”